 Star Wars Theatrical Release Order

 If you are looking for a different order to watch Star Wars, you could always go for the original theatrical release order.
-This sequence involves watching all of the films as they were introduced.
+This sequence involves watching all of the films as they are introduced.
 While all over the shop, this order can give you a sense of what it was like to view things the first time around.
 The Star Wars theatrical release order is;

 1. Star Wars Episode IV: A New Hope (1977)